Church of St James the Great, Haydock: Architecture and fittings

 The present organ is on a raised platform over the entrance to the Church.
-Plaques nearby state that it was originally built by Harrison and Harrison for Lochend United Free Church, Cambeltown, in 1922, being rebuilt and modified for St. James's by David Wells of Liverpool in 1986.
+Plaques nearby state that it was originally built by Harrison and Harrison for Lochend United Free Church, Campbeltown, in 1922, being rebuilt and modified for St. James's by David Wells of Liverpool in 1986.

 Some photographs of the interior can be found on the church's website stjamesthegreat.org.uk.

 External features

 The churchyard contains the war graves of eight soldiers of World War I. The Miners' Memorial in the style of a continental wayside cross stands near the entrance to the Church, over the common grave of many of those killed in the Woodpit mining disaster of 1878.

 Activities

 The church is in the high church tradition of the Church of England and runs services on Sundays and some weekdays, arranges baptisms, weddings and funerals and runs a number of parish groups.